Breed profile: Norwegian Forest cat

 History of Norwegian Forest cats

-Norwegian Forest cats, which are also commonly called “forest cast” or “wegies,” originated from the forests of Norway, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Norwegian Forest cats, which are also commonly called “forest cast” or “wegies,” originated from the forests of Norway, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.

 “This cat is thought to have been around since the Vikings,” she adds.
 “In 1938, they were made the national breed of Norway.
 They were brought to the United States in 1979.”